ZsoltMolnarrr/SpellEngine/README.md

 ## 📦️ Game Content

-This mod is primarily a batch of tools (APIs) for developers, but it comes with few generic content, primarily to allow spell book creation and spell binding.
+This mod is primarily a library for developers, but it comes with few generic content, primarily to allow spell book creation and spell binding.

 ### Items